Proto-Japonic language

-Proto-Japonic or Proto-Japanese–Ryukyuan is the reconstructed language ancestral to the Japonic language family.

-It has been reconstructed by using a combination of internal reconstruction from Old Japanese and by applying the comparative method to Old Japanese (including eastern dialects) and Ryukyuan languages.
+Proto-Japonic, also known as Proto-Japanese or Proto-Japanese–Ryukyuan, is the reconstructed language ancestral to the Japonic language family.
+It has been reconstructed by using a combination of internal reconstruction from Old Japanese and by applying the comparative method to Old Japanese (both the central variety of the Nara area and Eastern Old Japanese dialects) and the Ryukyuan languages.
 The major reconstructions of the 20th century were produced by Samuel Elmo Martin and Shirō Hattori.

 Background

 The Japonic language family comprises Japanese, spoken in the main islands of Japan; Hachijō, spoken on Hachijō-jima, Aogashima, and the Daitō Islands; and the Ryukyuan languages, spoken in the Ryukyu Islands.

 Most scholars believe that Japonic was brought to northern Kyushu from the Korean peninsula around 700 to 300 BC by wet-rice farmers of the Yayoi culture and spread throughout the Japanese archipelago, replacing indigenous languages.

 The oldest attested form is Old Japanese, which was recorded using Chinese characters in the 7th and 8th centuries.

 Ryukyuan varieties are considered dialects of Japanese in Japan but have little intelligibility with Japanese or even among one another.
 They are divided into northern and southern groups, corresponding to the physical division of the chain by the 250 km-wide Miyako Strait.

 The Shuri dialect of Okinawan is attested since the 16th century.

 All Ryukyuan varieties are in danger of extinction.

 Since Old Japanese displays several innovations that are not shared with Ryukyuan, the two branches must have separated before the 7th century.

 The migration to the Ryukyus from southern Kyushu may have coincided with the rapid expansion of the agricultural Gusuku culture in the 10th and 11th centuries.

 After this migration, there was limited influence from mainland Japan until the conquest of the Ryukyu Kingdom by the Satsuma Domain in 1609.

 Early reconstructions of the proto-language, culminating in the work of Samuel Martin, were based primarily on internal reconstruction from Old Japanese.
 Evidence from Japanese dialects and Ryukyuan languages was also used, especially regarding the history of the Japanese pitch accent, but otherwise assuming a secondary role.
 The complementary approach of comparative reconstruction from the dialects and Ryukyuan has grown in importance since the work of Shirō Hattori in the 1970s.